VUIIS/dax/docs/howtofs/README.rst

 You may eventually have enough processors/projects to manage that you will want to use dax manager.
 This will require access to a REDCap system where you an create new projects for operational purposes.
 (More here link.)

-For this demo, we will run FreeSurfer 6 recon-all with FS6_v1.
-So we need the FS6 processor and a settings file.

 Now we can "turn on" the processor in our project settings REDCap.
 But first, we need to make a new instrument in REDCap for the new processor.